 So, as Mr. Rogers would, take off your coat, put on your cardigan, and climb.

 NOTE: Rock climbing is a technical sport, and the Adirondacks are a prime location to try it out!
-Hire a knowledgable licensed Adirondack guide to ensure that your excursion is safe and fun!
+Hire a knowledgeable licensed Adirondack guide to ensure that your excursion is safe and fun!

--Kimberly Rielly is the director of communications for the Lake Placid CVB/Regional Office of Sustainable Tourism.
+-Kimberly Rielly is the director of communications for the Regional Office of Sustainable Tourism.
 She is afraid of snakes, not heights.